 Haskell v.
 Haskell, 152 Mass.
 16, 24 N.E.
 859 (1890).

 The following is a test.
+It’s of particular interest if you are a divorce lawyer, family law attorney, party seeking a protection order, or party against whom one is sought.
 Which of these scenarios might be appropriate for an order of protection from harassment, also known as a 258E or harassment orders?

 - Last night, Alma’s estranged husband broke into her home and forced her to have sex with him.